sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - “(function ($){}(jQuery)” As above but passes the jQuery object as a parameter so that “$” refers to “jQuery”.
 In general widgets would be contained in a Immediate invoking function but initated by a global Controller.
 Often a single ";" is placed at the front of a anonymous function to stop syntax errors when JavaScript files are combined & minified.
 - localStorage/sessionStorage – Clientside browser storage (localStorage is Persistant) limited to 5MB per domain IE8+
 - When using optional parameters place into an options hash. function circle(x,y,radius,options) { options = options || {};}
-- Use console.time to track down bottlenecks & console.log to trace code</li>
 - When JavaScript sees a string it immediately begins type coercing all value into strings.
 '1' + 2 +  3 ; // Equals '123',  3  + 2 + '1'; // Equals '51',  3  + 2 +  1 ; // Equals 6.
 - element.getElementsByClassName() IE9+, element.getElementsByTagName & element.getElementsById full compatibility.
 - Event Bubbling when a nested tag triggers the parent.
 The follow code can be used to prevent bubbling event.stopPropagation ? event.stopPropagation() : (event.cancelBubble=true) //event.cancelBubble used for IE<9